szintia/order-service/README.md

-# Order validation microservice with Java 17 and Spring Boot
+# Order validation microservice

-This exercise is about to showcase a microservice ecosystem with Kafka Streams.
+This exercise is about to showcase a reactive microservice ecosystem with Kafka distributed event streaming platform. <br />
-For the JPA based implementations I use H2 in memory DB.
-The REST application is reactive in order to be able to handle massive numbers of concurrent connections.
+Using JDK 17 with Spring framework components (Core, Boot, Web, MVC, Cloud, WebFlux, Actuator, Data JPA). <br />
-Later I plan to replace H2 with Redis to access data reactively as well.
+For the JPA based implementations I use H2 in memory DB but later I plan to replace it with Redis to access data reactively as well. <br />
+REST API is created with Spring WebFlux, which is a fully non-blocking web stack - it can do more work with fewer resources - and supports back pressure. <br />
+At the moment only the server side is implemented in a reactive way but later I will do the same for the client side with the help of WebClient. <br />

+See more about reactive programming: https://reactivemanifesto.org/

 Until this moment we have only an order validation service which exposes below REST interfaces:

+# API Endpoints
 ### Methods      Urls	        Actions
     POST        /validate       create a new order in case it's valid GET         /orders         retrieve all orders

-### Technical details:
+# Technical details:

 Local port is set to 8081